 I hope this guide has been helpful.
-In the end, it all comes down to personal choice and what you need specifically.
+In the end, it all comes down to personal choice and what you need precisely.
 If you are replacing a faulty speaker, you will be happy with any of the speakers on this list.
-If you are thinking of swapping out the stock speaker for something else then these speakers will sound very different to the stock Jensen.
+If you are thinking of swapping out the stock speaker for something else, then these speakers will sound very different from the stock Jensen.

 How to change the speaker in a Fender ’65 Deluxe Reverb